wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/dax-power-bi-calculation-groups/includes/calculation-groups.md

 The two **Sales** table fields are decorated with the sigma symbol (∑).
 The sigma symbol indicates that the fields will automatically summarize by using aggregation functions, such as sum, count, average, or others.

-However, when you add calculation groups to a model, you’ll need to disable this automatic behavior.
-Specifically, Power BI can only achieve summarization by using measures, which you’ll define by using DAX formulas.
-Therefore, you’ll now add measures to the model.
+However, when you add calculation groups to a model, you'll need to disable this automatic behavior.
+Specifically, Power BI can only achieve summarization by using measures, which you'll define by using DAX formulas.
+Therefore, you'll now add measures to the model.

 ## Task 2: Create measures